Riigikohus on Eesti Vabariigi kõrgeim kohus.

 OF THE SUPREME COURT EN BANC

-No. of the case3-4-1-3-07
+No. of the case | 3-4-1-3-07 |

-Date of judgment21 May 2008
+Date of judgment | 21 May 2008 |

-Chairman Märt Rask and members Tõnu Anton, Jüri Ilvest, Peeter Jerofejev, Ott Järvesaar, Eerik Kergandberg, Hannes Kiris, Lea Kivi, Indrek Koolmeister, Ants Kull, Lea Laarmaa, Jaak Luik, Priit Pikamäe, Jüri Põld, Harri Salmann and Tambet Tampuu.
+Composition of court | Chairman Märt Rask and members Tõnu Anton, Jüri Ilvest, Peeter Jerofejev, Ott Järvesaar, Eerik Kergandberg, Hannes Kiris, Lea Kivi, Indrek Koolmeister, Ants Kull, Lea Laarmaa, Jaak Luik, Priit Pikamäe, Jüri Põld, Harri Salmann and Tambet Tampuu. |

-Petition of the Chancellor of Justice to declare unconstitutional the provisions of the Political Parties Act which do not provide for efficient supervision of the political party funding and to require that the Riigikogu set up a monitoring body meeting the minimum requirements.
+Court Case | Petition of the Chancellor of Justice to declare unconstitutional the provisions of the Political Parties Act which do not provide for efficient supervision of the political party funding and to require that the Riigikogu set up a monitoring body meeting the minimum requirements. |

-Date of hearing
+Date of hearing | 20 November 2007 |

-Chairman of the Constitutional Committee of the Riigikogu Väino Linde and head of secretariat-adviser to the Constitutional Committee Janek Laidvee; Chancellor of Justice Allar Jõks, Deputy Chancellor of Justice-Adviser Madis Ernits, adviser to the Chancellor of Justice Nele Parrest, and Minister of Justice Rein Lang.
+Persons participating in the hearing | Chairman of the Constitutional Committee of the Riigikogu Väino Linde and head of secretariat-adviser to the Constitutional Committee Janek Laidvee; Chancellor of Justice Allar Jõks, Deputy Chancellor of Justice-Adviser Madis Ernits, adviser to the Chancellor of Justice Nele Parrest, and Minister of Justice Rein Lang. |

-1. To dismiss the petition of the Chancellor of Justice
+Decision | 1.
+To dismiss the petition of the Chancellor of Justice |

 FACTS AND COURSE OF PROCEEDING